-The Sapporo Snow Festival is one of the most popular, free, annual events in Japan.
-It is held every February, and attracts over 2 million people every year.
-The venue, Sapporo, is the prefectural capital of Hokkaido, the northernmost prefecture which receives large amounts of snowfall during the winter season.
-The popular festival started off in 1950 when high school students built a few snow statues.
-Since then, it has grown into a annual, one week long festival, which attracts visitor from all over the world.
-Attending seasonal events will help you understand the impressive changes and features of each season in Japan while interacting with locals as well.
-Here is the ultimate guide to Sapporo Snow Festival which allows you to make the most of your winter time in Japan!
+The Sapporo Snow Festival is one of the most popular annual events in all of Japan.
+It is held annually in February and attracts over 2 million people every year.
+The venue is in Sapporo, the prefectural capital of Hokkaido, which is the northernmost prefecture that receives excessive amounts of snowfall during the winter season.
+The popular festival started in 1950 when high school students built a few snow statues.
+Since then, it has grown into an annual, one-week-long festival, which attracts visitors from all over the world.
+Attending seasonal events will help you understand the impressive changes and characteristics of each season in Japan while at the same time interacting with the locals.
+Here is the ultimate guide to the Sapporo Snow Festival which will allow you to make the most of your winter trip to Japan!

 What is the Sapporo Snow Festival?

 The Sapporo Snow Festival is a big winter event that is annually held in Sapporo, Hokkaido.
-It is carried out by Sapporo city and other public organizations as one of the most popular events that draws visitors not only from other areas of Japan, but also from other countries.
-It is one of the three biggest snow festivals in the world along with Quebec Winter Carnival in Canada, and Harbin International Ice and Snow Sculpture Festival in China.
+It is carried out by Sapporo City and other public organizations and is known as one of the most popular events that draws visitors not only from other areas of Japan, but also from other countries.
+It is one of the three biggest snow festivals in the world along with the Quebec Winter Carnival in Canada, and the Harbin International Ice and Snow Sculpture Festival in China.

-The history of the festival dates back in 1950, when the students at local schools started to built some snow statues at Odori Park, one of the main sites of the festival nowadays.
-Besides the snow sculptures, some other activities were organised including snow ball fights and a carnival.
-To everyone’s surprise over 50.000 people visited the festival and since then, the festival is organised every year in february.
+The history of the festival dates back to 1950, when students at some of the local schools started to build some snow statues at Odori Park, one of the main sites of the festival today.
+Other than the snow statues, fun activities such as snowball fights and a carnival were also carried out.
+To everyone’s surprise, over 50,000 people visited the festival and since then, the festival has been organized every February.

-As the festival became more and more popular, the size of the snow statues also got bigger.
-In 1953, local high school students made a giant snow exhibit, which was 15 meters high with an extraordinary amount of snow collected by trucks and bulldozers.
-It enabled them to create a number of large snow statues much to the join of the visitors.
-Around the time, citizens started to participate in creating their own exhibits, which brought a variety of exhibits with different designs.
+As the festival has become more and more popular over the years, the size of the snow statues also has gotten bigger.
+In 1953, some of the local high school students made a giant snow exhibit, which was 15 meters high with an extraordinary amount of snow collected by trucks and bulldozers.
+It enabled them to create a number of large snow statues much to the delight of the visitors.
+Around that time, the locals started to partake in creating their own exhibits, which brought a variety of statues and sculptures with different designs.

-In 1972, when Sapporo Olympic Games were held, and the snow festival was widely introduced to other countries, bringing more fame to the festival.
+In 1972, when the Olympic Games were held in Sapporo, the snow festival was widely introduced to other countries, bringing more fame to the festival.
 Since the Winter Olympics of 1972, the number of visitors from around the world increased and so did the activities.
-The International Snow Sculpture Contest was started in 1974, aiming for a greater international relationship through the impressive event.
+The International Snow Sculpture Contest was first held in 1974, aiming for a bigger and better international relations through the impressive event.
 From 1984, the two day event was extended to seven days.
-Since then, the symbolic winter event has grown in of the largest snow festivals in Japan and even in the world, with many other attractions and events including dancing on ice, dogsled racing, and even movie events.
+Since then, the symbolic winter event has grown into one of the largest snow festivals in Japan and in the world, with many other attractions and events including dancing on ice, dogsled races, and even movie events.

 The Sapporo Snow Festival is held at three separate sites.
-Each of them features different kinds of events and exhibits, which gives you totally different experiences with beautiful snow.
+Each site features different kinds of events and exhibits, giving you totally different experiences with beautiful snow.
 Here are the three main sites and their respective highlights.

 Odori Site (Main Site)

-Odori Site is where in 1950 the foundation of the snow festival was laid down.
-It was at this park, where local high school student built the snow sculptures for the first time.
-Nowadays, you’ll find hundreds of the festivals here, some measuring more than 25 meters wide and 15 meters tall.
-The sculptures are illuminated every night until 10pm.
-In addition, there are concerts and events on a daily basis.
-Unfortunately, this year the will be no large snow sculptures exhibited because of Covid-19.
+The Odori Site is where the foundation of the snow festival was laid down in 1950.
+It was at this park that local high school students built the snow sculptures for the first time.
+As the biggest site, nowadays you’ll find hundreds of sculptures here, some measuring more than 25 meters wide and 15 meters tall.
+Depending on the year you can also enjoy other winter activities such as ice skating, ski and snowboarding jumps, projection mapping, and various different delicious Hokkaido foods.

 How to get to Odori Site

-From JR Sapporo Station, it is about 10-20 minutes’ walk to the site Odori Park.
+From JR Sapporo Station, it is about a 10-20 minutes’ walk to the site at Odori Park.
 Take the West Exit and continue to walk down to the basement.
-Take the underground walkway called Sapporo Ekimae-dori underground walkway and go up to ground level at the exit no. 5.
+Take the underground walkway called Sapporo Ekimae-dori underground walkway and go up to ground level exit 5.

-The second largest site, Tsudome Site, is the family-friendly, but less central location of the Snow Festival.
-It features several large snow slides and outdoor snow rafting areas where visitors can enjoy a snow-ice experience as well as snow sculptures.
-Inside the snowdome, there are many other attractions to enjoy the winter wonders as well as some food stalls.
-The Tsudome Site is planned for Jan.
-31 – Feb 11, but this might be subject to change because of Covid-19.
+The second largest site, Tsudome Site, is the family-friendly, but less centrally located site of the Snow Festival.
+It features several large snow slides and outdoor snow tubing areas where visitors can enjoy a snow-ice experience as well as snow sculptures.
+Inside the snowdome, there are many other attractions that you can enjoy, as well as some more delicious food stalls.

 Highlights in Tsudome Site

-- Perfect spot for families and who enjoy outdoor activities.
+- Perfect spot for families and those who like outdoor activities

 How to get to the Tsudome Site

 From JR Sapporo Station, take the Toho Line and get off at Sakae Station.
-Access the ground from exit no. 2 after a 10 min walk.
-A shuttle bus service is also available from Odori Park Site.
+Access ground level from exit 2 after a 10 min walk.
+There is also a shuttle bus service available from the Odori Park Site.

-The third main site of the Sapporo Snow Festival is Susukino Site, located near Odori Park.
-Here you can enjoy some drinks at the ice bar, ride on the ice sculptures and take stunning pictures in the Illumination Street.
+The third site of the Sapporo Snow Festival is the Susukino Site, located close to Odori Park.
+Susukino is a popular drinking area in Sapporo, and you can enjoy drinks at the ice bar at this site!
+You can also ride on the ice sculptures and take stunning pictures on Illumination Street.
 The ice sculptures are lit up daily until 11pm.
+This year they will have an amazing ice sculpture show and an ice sulpture contest.
 Although the Susukino site is the smallest of the three sites, it still features about 100 ice sculptures.
-The Susukino Site is planned for Feb.
-4 – Feb 11, but this might be subject to change because of Covid-19.

 How to get to Susukino Site